 Good times quickly follow, with the whole team getting back together again, though it's hard to tell in what capacity Corningstone will be involved.
-Veronica's seen in only two brief shots – walking arm in arm with Ron (sporting feathered Heather Thomas hair) and relaxing on the beach with Ron, his faithful pooch Baxter, and a young boy.
-Though we don't have confirmation, we assume this is Burgundy's son, as the film's IMDb page has a photo of a similar looking young boy, Judah Nelson, playing the part of Walter Burgundy (named after Cronkite, perhaps?).
+Veronica's only seen in two brief shots – walking arm in arm with Ron (sporting feathered Heather Thomas hair) and relaxing on the beach with Ron, his faithful pooch Baxter, and a young boy.
+Though we don't have confirmation, we assume this is Burgundy's son, as the film's IMDB page has a photo of a similar looking young boy, Judah Nelson, playing the part of Walter Burgundy (named after Cronkite perhaps?).

-Though we don't see much of Corningstone, the rest of Burgundy's crack news team is well represented, including sexy-as-ever man-on-the-street reporter Brian Fantana (Paul Rudd), everyone's favorite chauvinistic sportscaster, Champ Kind (David Koechner), and, of course, the ever out-there weatherman Brick Tamland (Steve Carell).
+Though we don't see much of Corningstone, the rest of Burgundy's crack news team is well represented, including sexy-as-ever man-on-the-street reporter Brian Fantana (Paul Rudd), everyone's favorite chauvinistic sportscaster Champ Kind (David Koechner), and of course the ever out-there weatherman, Brick Tamland (Steve Carell).

 Perhaps there's a reason love is in the air for Brick, as Yahoo!
 Movies recently got some exclusive insight into his character while sitting down with Carell during last week's "Despicable Me 2" junket.

 "Brick tends to like things he sees.
-There's no filter for Brick," said Carell.
-"He's a very visual person.
+There's no filter for Brick," said Carell, "He's a very visual person.
 He loves everything.
 Brick just is a lover."